cyclic-software/docs/docs/concepts/auth.md

   - <a href="https://swagger.io/specification/authentication/basic-authentication/" target="_blank">Read more</a> to understand basic auth in detail.

 ## Limits
-- Currently only `Basic` auth scheme is available with others coming soon
+- Currently, only the `Basic` auth scheme is available with others coming soon
 - The number of credentials is limited to `3` per app
 - The number of route patterns is limited to `3` per app